chanzuckerberg/CZ-PR-bot/README.md

 # GitHub Actions TODO Bot

-This action parses PR description and set commit status to success if there are no unfilled checkbox.
+This action parses the PR description and comments.
+It sets commit status to success if there are no unfilled checkboxes.

 ## Using the Action